 In recent Linux, Mac, and Windows versions, all of the packages are available in binary (installable) form.
 It should not be necessary to compile anything, but as always, your mileage may vary.

 1.1.1 REQUIRED

-- python (either v.
-2.7 OR v.
+- python (v.
 3.5 or higher)

+- · setuptools

 - numpy (v.
-1.7 or higher)
+1.13 or higher)

 - astropy

 Highly recommended, because some features will not be available without it: